fametrano/fametrano.github.io/_posts/2018-10-11-Not-a-blockchain.md

 the
 [EY Wine Blockchain](https://www.ey.com/it/it/services/advisory/ey-blockchain),
-this Carrefour attempt, and similar campaigns are just dishonest marketing gimmick.
+this Carrefour attempt, and similar campaigns are just dishonest marketing gimmick, i.e. misleading advertising.

-What is infuriating about these initiatives is the attempt to promote trust in non-sound technological choices, i.e. misleading advertising.
+What is infuriating about these initiatives is the attempt to promote trust in non-sound technological choices: noted security expert Bruce Schneier called supply-chain security “an insurmountably hard problem.”, it is a daunting task for electronics
+(see Bruce Schneier on [The Washington Post](https://www.washingtonpost.com/news/posteverything/wp/2018/05/08/banning-chinese-phones-wont-fix-security-problems-with-our-electronic-supply-chain/?noredirect=on&utm_term=.928e050a15cb)), and chickens.

 ![chicken blockchain](/images/chicken-blockchain.jpg)